-Windows 10/11 is a popular operating system that is used by many people.
-But even with its popularity, it is not free from errors and glitches.
-One of the most frustrating errors that people encounter while using this operating system is the DPC_Watchdog_Violation blue screen of death.
+Despite its popularity, Windows 10/11 is not immune to errors and glitches.
+One of the most frustrating errors users encounter is the DPC_Watchdog_Violation blue screen of death.

 What is this error and what causes it?
 Can it be fixed?
 We will answer all these DPC_Watchdog_Violation-related questions and more below.

 Are you getting the DPC_Watchdog_Violation on Windows 10/11?
 You are not alone because many Windows users experienced the same error.
 However, don’t panic just yet.
 The Windows 10/11 DPC_Watchdog_Violation error is not as serious as you think.